 - Direct Natural Gas Fired Chillers

 Delivery of Thermal Energy

-Efficient and cost effective means of transporting thermal energy from the central plant to the client’s end user’s energy transfer station requires a well designed distribution systems.
-Our designs assure adequate supplies of energy are delivered as needed and at the lowest possible cost.
+Efficient and cost effective means of transporting thermal energy from the central plant to the client’s end user’s energy transfer station requires well designed distribution systems.
+Thermal Engineering Group’s designs assure adequate supplies of energy are delivered as needed and at the lowest possible cost.

 Thermal Engineering Group has extensive experience with above ground, direct buried, and tunnel systems in urban environments. for the following: Preparation of accurate stress and hydraulic analysis are required to assure appropriate design for systems such as: